 One popular gathering spot for older visitors, with or without their families, is near Beach Bistro.
 There are several benches and a nightly sunset celebration.
 Since every beach faces west, any spot provides a perfect view of Anna Maria Island sunsets.

 Honestly, AMI beaches are fantastic to visit any time.
-The sand is pristine, cool to touch (even on 90º days), and full of seashells—and the water is warm and calm (waves are smaller on the Florida west side).
+The sand is pristine, cool to touch (even on 90º days), and full of seashell.
+The water is warm and calm (waves are smaller on the Florida west side).

 Anna Maria Island is much more laid back and family-friendly with better weather than its more famous neighbors.
 But, shhhh, keep this our secret and not let too many people know.
 Charles of US Gulf Coast Travel

-Florida’s Gulf Coast beaches have sugar-white sand and generally calm waters, making a vacation to Clearwater Beach a perfect holiday for all generations.
+Florida’s Gulf Coast beaches have sugar-white sand and generally calm waters.
+As such, Clearwater Beach a perfect holiday for all generations.

 Clearwater Beach is close to 2 airports, Tampa International (TPA) and Clearwater/St. Pete (PIE).
-Once you have arrived at Clearwater Beach, a car is not necessary to get around as shops and restaurants are nearby and there is the Jolley Trolley, a public bus that runs up and down the beach.
+Once you have arrived at Clearwater Beach, a car is not necessary to get around.
+Most shops and restaurants are within walking distance and there is a public bus that runs up and down the beach.
 The Jolley Trolley is wheelchair accessible and the open-air bus is fun for kids to ride.